thibaut-tebi/Indian-Start-up-Funding-Analysis/README.md

 2. Numpy: A fundamental library for scientific computing in Python, providing a range of mathematical functions and support for multi-dimensional arrays.
 It enables efficient numerical operations on data and is imported as "import numpy as np".
 3. Matplotlib: A widely used plotting library that offers various customization options for creating charts, graphs, and plots.
 It allows us to visualize and communicate our findings effectively.
 It is imported as "import matplotlib.pyplot as plt".

+##To Gain Data Insights

+1. df.shape(): This function provides the total number of rows and columns in the dataset.
+In our case, the 2018 dataset has 526 rows and 6 columns.
+2. df.head(): This function displays the first five rows of the dataset, giving us a glimpse of the data.
+Similarly, df.tail() shows the last five rows of the dataset.
+3. df.info(): By using this function, we can obtain information about the dataset, including the column names and their data types.
+In our 2018 dataset, all columns have the 'object' data type.
+It also informs us about the number of non-null values in each column.

+By applying these methods to our dataset, we gain a comprehensive understanding of its structure and content.
+This allows us to identify any initial issues and establish the purpose of our analysis.
+It helps us define specific problems to be addressed and derive insights for solving them

 ## Hypothesis
 During the analysis process, a null hypothesis is formulated to guide the investigation.
 Various questions are posed and analyzed to gain insights from the data.
 Ultimately, the null hypothesis is either accepted or rejected based on the findings derived from the data analysis.